ShonenTheoryShonenTheory

 The function explains what the group does now, but the founding reason explains why it started.
 Every organization begins as an answer to a problem.

+The founding reason matters because it leaves fingerprints on the modern group.
 A group that began as a shelter may treat loyalty as sacred, while a rebellion can keep distrusting authority even after gaining power.
-If everything started around one charismatic founder, that founder's beliefs might still shape every rule generations later.

 Define the Promise

+People do not join groups without a reason.
 Even when a group is dangerous, corrupt, or morally wrong, it usually offers something its members desperately want or need.
-The promise could be safety, belonging, revenge, status, power, truth, money, redemption, or purpose.

 If the only reason people join is because they are evil, the group will look and feel shallow.
 People need incentives, wounds, and desires the group knows how to exploit.

-Some of the best groups are built on promises that are only partly true, like cults.
+The promise you choose for your fictional group does not need to be honest.
 A group can promise freedom while controlling its members, or justice can become cover for cruelty.

 Build the Group Members